strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 Converting Strapi v3 models to v4 content-types also requires updating getters and, optionally, relations (see [plugin back end migration documentation](/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md)).
 :::

-### Create entry files
+### Creating entry files

-::: callout
+::: strapi v3/v4 comparison
 Strapi v3 plugins use a strict folder structure convention.

 In Strapi v4, the folder structure for plugins is flexible.
-However, each plugin needs at least a `strapi-server.js` entry file and a `strapi-admin.js` entry file.
+However, each plugin needs at least a `strapi-server.js` entry file or a `strapi-admin.js` entry file.
 The 2 entry files are used to take advantage of, respectively, the [Server API](/developer-docs/latest/developer-resources/plugin-api-reference/server.html) for the back end of the plugin and the [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.html) for the front end of the plugin, if interactions with the admin panel are required.
 :::

 To update the plugin to Strapi v4:

-- Create the `strapi-server.js` back-end entry file at the root of the plugin folder.
+- If the plugin interacts with Strapi's backend, create the `strapi-server.js` back-end entry file at the root of the plugin folder.
 The file should require all necessary files and export the back-end plugin interface (see [migrating the back end of a plugin](/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md)).

   ::: details Example strapi-server.js entry file